Skip to content

 }

-If you want to only protect specific routes, set the privateRoutes and publicRoutes array.
+If you want to only protect specific routes, set the privateRoutes and publicRoutes array in your app manifest.
 Smallweb uses doublestar to check request paths against the global patterns

 Hosting your own OIDC provider from smallweb